 As per the case study, the findings are basically related to the contemporary issues in management that are therein mentioned in literature section.
 It has been found that Jose Fernandez runs franchisee of an organisation wherein the basic work is of a warehouse system that operates all across the globe.
 This warehouse system is responsible for taking orders from customers and then giving the delivery over night or within 2 days from receipt of order.
 The HR Manager of his warehouse system is Enya Murray.
 Jose believes that to measure the overall position and condition of company in market, it is imperative that financial success of business is taken into account as he regards it to be the most essential element for an entity.
 On the contrary, his HR manager, Enya stresses upon the use of Green HRM practices as these would result in gaining employee satisfaction along with getting their support for taking the business to international level and feeding the customers well.
 As per Jose, Enya’s HRM practices are impractical and would not yield any benefit to the organisation.
 For him, financial success is everything and thus, he relies upon resource-based practice.
 Also, Jose has to maintain a balance between the cross-cultural and national diversities lying in the workforce.
 Jose tends to practise a top-down communication process which is difficult for Gen Z employees to comply with.
 In such scenario, Jose may apply Milliken’s model of communication which can really be helpful for gaining employee satisfaction along with ethical development of the franchisee.

 With the help of above mentioned report, it is being concluded that contemporary issues mainly comes in front of a company at the time of executing plans and procedures.
 It is required for manager of the company to mainly adopt right tools and then try to evolve techniques as well that may aid in reaching to desired goals and objectives in specific time frame.
-Away with this, it is being also computed that strategies related to building employee engagement and relationship of employers and employees should be managed through developing various training campaigns, plans and compensation related policies.
+Away with this, it is being also computed that strategies related to building employee engagement and relationship of employers and employees should be managed through developing various training campaigns, plans and compensation-related policies.
 With the help of this, performance level of organisations that are dealing at international level and of employees as well can easily be enhanced right on time.
 It is required for business firms to focus on changes, cultural barriers, eradication of unethical strategies which could create irregular disciplinary acts.
 Here, it has also been summarised that framework that can be developed by HR manager needs to give good returns on investments made by the company.
 This could aid in enhancing profit margins in specific time frame and at the same time can help staff in becoming more motivated towards their plans and procedures.
-Observation has also been carried out, through disciplinary actions taken by HR manager and other leaders to make a business firm to reduce chances of contemporary issues that are dealing at international business environment.
+Observation has also been carried out, through disciplinary actions taken by HR manager and other leaders to make a business firm to reduce chances of contemporary issues that are dealing at the international business environment.

 With the help of above mentioned report, it can be suggested that management can adopt practices and models like Whittington’s model for profit maximisation, Green HRM practices and Milliken's model of communication for effective management of business practices.
 Profit maximisation should be secondary priority for a company before that they must focus on maintaining satisfaction level of employees.
 They should implement effective model in order to develop effective communication bridge in organisation.
 They need to hear emphatically the issues and grievances of worker and try level best to resolve them.
 This will directly benefit development of company and enhance their profit level.
 It is well known that employees are greatest asset for any organisation in order to create more productive organisation structure.